fortran-lang/stdlib/doc/specs/stdlib_hashmaps.md

 ##### Description

-Changes the hashing function for the table entries to that of `hasher`.
+Changes the hashing function for the map entries to that of `hasher`.

 ##### Syntax